ciaraosull/project-4-django/README.md

 ### Agile Approach in this Project

 An Agile Approach was used to develop this site.
-According to a report from the Standish Group (2018), Agile projects are statistically twice more likely to succeed, and a third less likely to fail than waterfall projects.
-Each activity was broken down into small bite-sized portions and performed iteratively, so that as it was repeated, it was tweaked and improved on with each cycle.
+That is, each activity was broken down into small bite-sized portions and performed iteratively, so that as it was repeated, it was tweaked and improved on with each cycle.
+According to a report from the [Standish Group (2018)](https://standishgroup.myshopify.com/), Agile projects are statistically twice more likely to succeed, and a third less likely to fail than waterfall projects.

-The User Stories were created, and these are small, self-contained units of development work designed to accomplish a specific goal.
-These user stories then had acceptance criteria attached for each so that it was clear when the user stories were achieved as each of these conditions were met.
+To complete the overall aim of the Code Connects idea, 9 Epics were formed (documented under GitHub Issues) and these then were broken down into specific tasks called User Stories.
+These User Stories are small, self-contained units of development work designed to accomplish a specific goal.
+These User Stories then had acceptance criteria attached for each so that it was clear when the User Stories were achieved as each of these conditions were met.
 The acceptance criteria where then further broken down into tasks.
-These tasks were the list of actions required to implement the user story.
-They described the technical work details and activities to be performed to complete each user story properly.
+These tasks were the list of actions required to implement the User Story.
+They described the technical work details and activities to be performed to complete each User Story properly.

 **Example:**

+    **Epic - User Account**

-    **User Story Profile Page:**
+    User Story - Profile Page:

     As a User, I would like to be able to easily view my profile page so that I can update my account from there and display the information I would like others to see